simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 *Note: There is a column for each colour in the dataset, I have not included it in the data dictionary above as it will make the table too large.*

-There are a few discrepancies in the data between this post and the previous one.
+There are a few discrepancies in the data between this post and the first one.
 Some data issues became clear when building the recommender system.
 I re-ran the scraping script and did some additional cleaning and processing to address these problems.

 In this post, I will discuss what a recommender system, how it works and walk through the steps to build one.
 I'll also be showcasing a Streamlit app I built which allows users to input their preferences and receive personalised headphone recommendations.